Towards Reducing Biases in Combining Multiple Experts Online: Related Work

 \section{Related Work}

-Group-fairness can be defined as balancing some statistical metrics approximately across different demographic groups (such as gender groups, racial groups, etc.).
-Equalized odds \cite{Zafar_2017}, or "disparate mistreatment," requires that no error type is disproportionate for any one or more groups.
-This could be achieved by equalizing false positive rates, commonly referred as equal opportunity \cite{Hardt_2016}, or equalizing classification errors. \cite{Zafar_2017} incorporates equalized odds as a constraint while solving optimization problems, while \cite{Hardt_2016} removes discrimination at post-processing steps.
-However, recent work shows that it is impossible to simultaneously achieve equalized odds \cite{Chouldechova_2017,kleinberg_2017} with other notions of fairness such as calibration, which requires that outcomes are independent of protected attributes conditional on estimates.
-Thus in this paper we only consider equalized odds as a fairness metric.
+There are two broad definitions for fairness: individual fairness and group fairness.
+Individual fairness builds upon ``treating similar individuals similarly'' \cite{Dwork2012}.
+On the other hand, group fairness is achieved by balancing certain statistical metrics approximately across different demographic groups (such as groups divided by gender, race, etc).
+Equalized odds \cite{Zafar_2017} \cite{Hardt_2016}, a.k.a. disparate mistreatment, requires that no error type appears disproportionately for any one or more groups.
+A weaker notion of \eo is equal opportunity, which aims to achieve equal false positive rates \cite{Hardt_2016}. \eo can be achieved by adding in additional constraints when optimizing the objective function \cite{Zafar_2017}, or by enforcing an optimal threshold for a predictor during post-processing \cite{Hardt_2016}.
+However, recent work shows that it is impossible to achieve \eo \cite{Chouldechova_2017,kleinberg_2017} simultaneously with other notions of fairness such as calibration, which requires that outcomes are independent of protected attributes conditional on the estimates from predictors.
+For example, among loan applicants estimated to have a 10\% chance of default, calibration requires that whites and blacks actually default at similar rates.

+In this paper we consider \eo as a fairness metric, but the method can be developed to optimize for other fairness metrics too.
 It is also generally accepted that there is often a trade-off between predictive accuracy and fairness \cite{CorbettDavies2017AlgorithmicDM}.